acer/ECE-Knowledge-Pool/README.md

 - [ ] NMOS PMOS
 - [ ] BJTs
 - [ ] Transistor configs (Common Emiter, Common Gate, etc)

+## Tools and Equipment
+### Vector Network Analyzer (VNA)
+  - [What is a Vector Network Analyzer and how does it work?](https://www.tek.com/document/primer/what-vector-network-analyzer-and-how-does-it-work) (Read the downloadable PDF)

 ## Interesting Stuff
 ### Design